Chart Color Schemes

 Health performance in Tomerong - Wandandian - Woollamia is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 Tomerong-Wandandian-Woollamia faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-Approximately 54% (~2,053 people) have private health cover, compared to 49.3% across Rest of NSW.
+The rate of private health cover is approximately 54% (2,053 people), compared to 49.3% across the Rest of NSW.

-The most common medical conditions are arthritis (11.1%) and mental health issues (8.4%).
-64.8% of residents declare themselves completely clear of medical ailments, compared to 59.4% in Rest of NSW.
-The area has 23.5% (896 people) aged 65 and over, lower than the 27.8% in Rest of NSW.
+The most common medical conditions are arthritis and mental health issues, impacting 11.1% and 8.4% of residents respectively.
+64.8% of residents declare themselves completely clear of medical ailments, compared to 59.4% in the Rest of NSW.
+There are 23.5% (896 people) of residents aged 65 and over, lower than the 27.8% in the Rest of NSW.
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health